 It shouldn’t have come to this.
 In 2008, the Zimbabwean military, presently loyal to Mugabe, seized control of valuable diamond fields in the Marange district of Zimbabwe.
 The military then used forced labor of adults and children, torture, beatings, killings, and rape to subdue the population and extract the mineral wealth.

-Human rights violations as appalling as these should have been enough to get Zimbabwe suspended from the KP-but apparently not.
+Human rights violations as appalling as these should have been enough to get Zimbabwe suspended from the KP—but apparently not.
 Last November, the KP opted to give the Zimbabwean government until June to improve conditions.
-Meanwhile, Zimbabwean diamonds could continue to be sold on the international diamond market with the KP stamp of approval-thereby misleading many consumers into believing that Zimbabwean diamonds are “conflict free.”
+Meanwhile, Zimbabwean diamonds tainted by bloodshed are still being sold on the international diamond market with the KP stamp of approval—thereby misleading consumers into believing that Zimbabwean diamonds are “conflict free.”

 Zimbabwe’s military has reduced its footprint in the Marange district but not released its control over the diamond fields.
 Observers believe that military leaders plan to continue using the country’s diamond wealth to enrich themselves, purchase weapons, and strengthen Mugabe’s hold on power.
 In January, these suspicions were confirmed when it was discovered that the Zimbabwean military had built a secret airstrip in the Marange district—apparently for the purpose of exchanging diamonds for arms.
 The Zimbabwean government also continues to deny that any human rights abuses have taken place in country’s diamond fields.

-If, on the other hand, the KP chooses once again to condone Zimbabwe’s human rights abuses, expect to see a groundswell of discontent-and growing pressure either to reform the KP or replace it altogether.
+If, however, the KP chooses once again to condone Zimbabwe’s human rights abuses, expect to see a groundswell of discontent and growing pressure either to reform the KP or replace it altogether.
 At this pivotal moment, Brilliant Earth will continue to support strong international measures to ensure that all diamonds are mined in an ethical way.